Spiryd/Technologia-programowania/01/02/jee-parent/model/readme.txt

                                  model

- Source archetype: weld-jsf-jee
+ Source archetype: weld-jsf-jee-minimal

  What is it?
  ===========

  This is your project!
-It's a sample, deployable Maven 2 project to help you get your foot in the door developing with Java EE 6.
-This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1 and JPA 2.0) that can run on a certified application server (Complete or Web Profile).
-It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.
+It's a barebones, deployable Maven 2 project to help you get your foot in the door developing with Java EE 6.
+This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0 and EJB 3.1 that can run on a certified application server (Full or Web Profile).
+A persistence unit configuration is absent from this project, but you can easily add one.

  System requirements
  ===================